88250/symphony/README.md

 ![3](https://cloud.githubusercontent.com/assets/873584/19893288/afc3a74c-a083-11e6-8d1a-356fcb17e94a.png)

-Currently supports 4 types of posts, to meet the different user preferences:
+Currently supports 5 types of posts, to meet the different user preferences:

-* General Post: ask or share experiences and insights that help others
+* Posts: Sharing experiences and insights that are helpful to others
+* Q&A: There is always someone who knows the answer to your question
 * Thoughts: to record and replay the writing process, the text version of the watch [(?)](https://hacpai.com/article/1441942422856)
 * Private Discussion: invite friends to communicate in a private space
 * City Broadcast: the recruitment of your city, Meetup, etc.